beenotung/git-hour/README.md

 ```

 ## Todo
-- [ ] Allow custom duration of `maximum interval between commits in a session` and `minimum duration before initial commit in the session`
+- [ ] Allow cli to customize duration of `maximum interval between commits in a session` and `minimum duration before initial commit in the session`
 - [ ] Use average interval in each session to adjust initial commit

 ## Similar works